albzn540/Multify/functions/README.md

 To interact with Spotify you have to make a Spotify app, follow this link and create a new app. https://developer.spotify.com/dashboard/applications

 ## Environmental variables
 The backend requires two environmental variables, the client id and secret from your spotify app.
 Open up the set_environmental_variables and fill in the appropriate variables.
 Then, run the script.
 The firebase-cli-tools can be a bit slow, so just let the script take it's time
+When the script is done, open up .runtimeconfig.json and add the json attribute `"dev": true`.

 ## Install dependencies
 `$ npm install`